I love your site btw! Alex Slater.

 Not all of the old fishing village charm has been concreted over.
 There are still a few small pockets of lovely 'old town' to be discovered.
-If that's what you're looking for try Javea of Altea.
+If that's what you're looking for try Javea or Altea.
 If you're looking for a hidden paradise seek out Granadella Beach, just outside Javea.
 And if you're looking for a picturesque, traditional mountain village visit Gaudalest, 30mins drive from Altea.

-For a sunny city break
+For a sunny city stay

 Alicante is more than just a gateway to the coastline, it's a pretty dynamic regional capital, with a very Spanish feel.
-Most of the interesting sights are found in the charming old town - the 16th Century castle of Santa Barbara, the Museum of Contemporary Arts, and some excellent restaurants - so pop in for a day trip?
+Most of the interesting sights are found in the charming old town - the 16th Century castle of Santa Barbara, the Museum of Contemporary Arts, and some excellent restaurants - so pop in for a day trip.

 - If you're not too fussed with being right on the beach stay at the Hospes Amérigo which is good for a bit of modern, city break glamour.
 This chic hotel offers gourmet cuisine and poolside pampering, with stunning views of Santa Barbara Castle, and it's only 300 metres from the beach.